SACAS went Global

 - Make decisions for granting, maintaining, renewing, extending, reducing, suspending, or withdrawing certification;

-- Ensure that where SACAS Ireland uses individuals for outsourced activities, they conform to our requirements and also to the requirements of our Quality Manual as well including ISO/IEC 17021-1:2015, ISO/IEC 17065:2016, ISO 22003-1:2022 requirements.
+- Ensure that where SACAS Ireland uses individuals for outsourced activities, they conform to our requirements and also to the requirements of our Quality Manual, as well as including ISO/IEC 17021-1:2015, ISO/IEC 17065:2016, ISO 22003-1:2022, and IAF MD requirements.
 This includes competence, impartiality, and confidentiality;

 - Ensure that where SACAS Ireland uses individuals for outsourced activities, they are not involved, either directly or through any other employer, with an organization to be audited, in such a way that impartiality could be compromised;

-- Obtain the consent of the clients first, where SACAS uses individuals for outsourced activities that they are impartial.
+- Obtain the consent of the clients first, where SACAS uses impartial individuals for outsourced activities.

 NOTE 2: For ISO/IEC 17021-1 clause 7.5.1 to 7.5.4, the terms “outsourcing” and “subcontracting” are considered to be synonyms.